MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-use-resources.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Resource Price Changes**, and then choose the related link.
 2. Choose the **Suggest Res.
 Price Chg.
 (Res.)** action, and then fill in the fields as necessary.
 3. Choose the **OK** button.
-4. When the batch job is finished, open the **Resource Price Changes** window to see the results of the batch job.
+4. When the batch job is finished, open the **Resource Price Changes** page to see the results of the batch job.

 ## To get resource price change suggestions based on alternate prices
 If you have already set up alternate resource price for some resources, you can use a batch job to set up multiple alternate resource prices.